KimGonzales/inscape/README.md

 This is intended to have a community managed database and social network.
 Users are encouraged to upload photos that aim to inspire mindfulness, innovation and self development.

-The Photo with the most ammount of comments is considered the top photo at said time.
+The Photo with the most amount of comments is considered the top photo at said time.

 ## Installation